 How much will it cost?

 There is no charge to come out to discuss work or to look at a job, however any site visit which involves opening the toolbox and applying specialist knowledge to undertake either faultfinding, repair or installation work will be charged for.
 Pricing is modular and based on the hourly rates as published on this website.
 These rates may also be applied part-hourly, so a site visit of less than an hour in duration will still incur the rounded hour charge making it more cost effective if you’re able to batch smaller jobs together.
 Work that is scheduled to our mutual convenience will be cheaper than an ‘escalated’ response which allows your job to jump the scheduling queue.
-If an escalated or emergency response is necessary because you want it now, then the costs will be higher still.
+If an escalated or emergency response is requested because you want it now, then the costs will be higher to reflect the priority service.

 Why does the initial hour cost more?